ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 ## Considered Alternatives

-- simple vs. recursive API: recursive only for advanced users, thus it is enough if it is on top of KeySet
+- storing errors in the handle:
+ - Maintenance problem if error handling is added later
+- only provide `KDB`, applications need to implement their own APIs:
+ - reduces consistency of how the API is used
 - only provide generated API
+- assume type as `string` if not given
+- force `default` to be part of parameters

 ## Decision

-We provide 3 C APIs:
+We provide 3 high-level C APIs:

 1. libelektra-highlevel (generic key-value getter/setter)
-2. libelektra-hierarchy (generic hierarchical getter/setter)
+2. libelektra-hierarchy (generic hierarchical getter/setter in a tree)
-3. code generator (specified key-value getter/setter)
+3. code generator (specified key-value getter/setter with function names, KeySets, or strings from specifications)

+Furthermore, we will:

+- have as goal that no errors in specified keys with default can occur
+- if you use `elektraGetType` before getting a value, no error can occur when getting it later
+- enforce that every key has a type
+- use `elektraError` as extra parameter (for prototyping and examples you can pass 0)

 ### Basic